mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

       http://mapbox.com/mobile/docs/sdk

-There are three subdirectories - MapView, Proj4, and samples.
-Proj4 is a support class used to do map projections.
-The MapView project contains only the Route-Me map library. "samples" contains some ready-to-build projects which you may use as starting points for your own applications, and also some engineering test cases. `samples/SampleMap` and `samples/ProgrammaticMap` are the best places to look, to see how to embed a Route-Me map in your application.
+There are two subdirectories - MapView and Proj4.
+Proj4 is a support library used to do map projections.
+The MapView project contains only the Route-Me map library.

 See License.txt for license details.
 In any app that uses the Route-Me library, include the following text on your "preferences" or "about" screen: "Uses Route-Me map library, (c) 2008-2012 Route-Me Contributors".
 Your data provider will have additional attribution requirements.